Laura6826/pands-weekly-tasks/README.md

 - The Math Module was downloaded to use as an initial reference.
 - The application of the Newton Method for square roots formula was extropolated from <https://stackoverflow.com/questions/70793490/how-do-i-calculate-square-root-in-python>.
 - The **def** function was used to break the task into manageable chunks, and it will only run when called upon.
 Reference: [O'Reilly (2015) A Whirlwind Tour of Python: Defining Functions (pg:42)](https://www.oreilly.com/content/a-whirlwind-tour-of-python/).
-- The definiation for *'newtons_method_sqrt'* was created, whereby the original number and an an educated guess as to the squart root of the original number.
+- The definiation for *'newtons_method_sqrt'* was created, whereby the original number and an educated guess as to the squart root of the original number.
   - An **if** and **else** conditional statement was used to determine which reponse to print in the output.
   - If the input is correct, ie the calculated '*new_estimate'* was equal to the square root of the original estimate ( as calculated by the math module), then the number would be returned as the *'approx_sqrt'*.
   - If the input is incorrect, ie the calculated '*new_estimate'* was not equal to the square root of the original estimate (as calculated by the math module), then the number would loop back into the def until it is equal to square root of the original estimate and returned as the *'approx_sqrt'*.

 - Once *'newtons_method_sqrt'* was defined, the user was promted to,*'Step 1: Please enter the number you wish to retrieve the square root of: '*, which would be feed into the program as *'original_number'*.

 - The **'try, except'** statement was used to deal with potential exceptions, in this case, we need the entered integer to be positive.
 How to check if input is an integer was researched.
 Reference: <https://www.pythonpool.com/python-check-if-string-is-integer>.
   - First we try converting the varible into an integer
   - A break is added, to prevent the code from running indefinitely.
- - If the integer added was not a positive integer, the user was prompted with, *'Please enter the number you wish to retrieve the square root of: '*
+  - If the integer added was not a positive integer, the user was prompted with, *'Step 1: Please enter the number you wish to retrieve the square root of: '*
-- The user was then prompted again, *'Step 2: Please enter an educated guess as to the squart root of your original number: '*
+  - The user was then prompted again, *'Step 2: Please enter an educated guess as to the square root of your original number: '*
 - Both number prompted by the user were feed into the definition *'newtons_method_sqrt'*.
 - With the program returning. *'The approximate square root of {original_num} is {answer}'*

+1. For *sqrt_no_mathmodule.py*.

+- Similar to the above method:
+  - The application of the Newton Method for square roots formula was extropolated from <https://stackoverflow.com/questions/70793490/how-do-i-calculate-square-root-in-python>.
+  - The **def** function was used to break the task into manageable chunks, and it will only run when called upon.
+Reference: [O'Reilly (2015) A Whirlwind Tour of Python: Defining Functions (pg:42)](https://www.oreilly.com/content/a-whirlwind-tour-of-python/).
+  - The definition for *'newtons_method_sqrt'* was created, whereby the original number and an educated guess as to the squart root of the original number.
+- However on this occassion, the *math* module was not used.
+Instead a def was created where by the **is_close()** command is used, with a tolerance of 0.001.
+When the second number is within 0.001 of the first number, the function will return the absolute of the original number.
+This was pluged into the definition for *'newtons_method_sqrt'*

+- Once *'newtons_method_sqrt'* was defined, the user was promted to,*'Step 1: Please enter the number you wish to retrieve the square root of: '*, which would be feed into the program as *'original_number'*.

+- The **'try, except'** statement was used to deal with potential exceptions, in this case, we need the entered integer to be positive.
+How to check if input is an integer was researched.
+Reference: <https://www.pythonpool.com/python-check-if-string-is-integer>.
+  - If the *'new_estimate'* is notnwithin 0.001 of the original number, ie is 'False', the *'new_estimate'* is looped back into the calculation until it is within 0.001 of the original number.
+  - First we try converting the varible into an integer
+  - A break is added, to prevent the code from running indefinitely.
+  - If the integer added was not a positive integer, the user was prompted with, *'Step 1: Please enter the number you wish to retrieve the square root of: '*
+  - The user was then prompted again, *'Step 2: Please enter an educated guess as to the square root of your original number: '*
+- Both number prompted by the user were feed into the definition *'newtons_method_sqrt'*.
+- With the program returning. *'The approximate square root of {original_num} is {answer}'*

+**When run:**

+- The user will be prompted: .
+  - Step 1: Please enter the number you wish to retrieve the square root of: 25
+- The programme will return:
+  - That is a positive integer, please proceed to step 2.
+- The user will be prompted: .
+  - Step 2: Please enter an educated guess as to the squart root of your original number:6
+- The programme will return:
+  -The approximate square root of 36 is 6

 **Associated Code:**